 - It has strong goodwill as it makes regular and timely payments to its creditors and other short-term lenders.

-- Jack and Co have creditworthiness that enables them to get a regular supply of goods as well as short-term loans.
+- Jack and Co. have creditworthiness that enables them to get a regular supply of goods as well as short-term loans.

 - It can avail of cash discounts as it has a sufficient amount of cash to pay to its creditors.

 - Jack and Co. are in a better state to increase their overall productivity.
-This is because they have sufficient cash to make payment to labor on time.
+This is because they have sufficient cash to make payment to labour on time.
 This helps the firm to enhance the turnover of raw materials into sales.

 - It is in a better position to deal with challenging situations like an increase in raw material prices.
 This is because it has an adequate amount of working capital to beat the competition.

 - Adequate working capital at Jack and Co’s disposal also contributes to increasing its profitability.
 This is because adequate working capital is needed to increase its sales revenue.

 You need to enter four main details to gain your working capital value:

 - The annual growth percent you expect to grow over the next year.

 - The current target ratio, i.e., your current assets divided by current liabilities.